meghanmae/YOLO/README.md

 Exploration to see how good YOLO is.

 ## Getting started
+1. Download SVHN Dataset Format 1 Train and put it into image/train
-1. python setup.py build_ext --inplace
+2. Run python setup.py build_ext --inplace
-2. flow --model cfg/yolo-10c.cfg --train --annotation annotation/train --dataset image/train
+2. Run flow --model cfg/yolo-10c.cfg --train --annotation annotation/train --dataset image/train
     - You can add the --load [path_to_file] flag if you have pre-trained weights to use.

 ## Notes